dil-dgulyban/ai-assisted-coding-training/prompt-library/3-implmentation-plan-generation.md

 ⸻

 Instructions
+0. Check MCP Access
+   - Confirm whether an active Atlassian MCP connections is available.
+   - If no MCP connection is detected, terminate the task immediately and return: "No MCP connection.
+Execution stopped."
 1. Understand the Request
    - Identify the main feature or bug fix
    - Extract key technical details: inputs, outputs, edge cases, dependencies, constraints